Observational Evidence for Primordial Black Holes: A Positivist Perspective: Conclusions

 Previous literature has usually focussed on PBH {\it constraints}, identifying the mass ranges in which their density could be large enough to have interesting cosmological consequences but without providing positive evidence that this is the case.
 In this paper we have taken the opposite approach, identifying the observational data which specifically support the PBH proposal.
 In this sense, we are following the lead of the {\it positivist} philosophers of the early 20th century.

 What is striking is the large number of strands of evidence for PBHs which we have described in this paper.
-We have mentioned numerous arguments, many of which relate to solar-mass PBHs.
+We have mentioned numerous arguments.
 One may argue about the strength of any particular strand, be it on observational or theoretical grounds, but the collective impact seems very strong{\,---\,}like a rope whose strength far surpasses that of any individual fibre.
 We have also considered observations which could {\it potentially} be explained by PBHs, even though there are other explanations here and the evidence is less secure.
 Of course, the division between weak and strong evidence is not clear-cut and amounts to merely selecting a confidence level.

 As regards the dark matter problem, it is interesting that much of the evidence point towards dark matter in PBHs with around a solar mass, this also corresponding to the peak of the mass function of ordinary stars, both being close to the Chandrasekhar mass.
 This coincidence is naturally explained if PBHs form at the QCD epoch and this is our preferred scenario.
-Some PBH advocates have claimed that this is precluded and favour a scenario in which the dark matter comprises PBHs in the planetary mass range.
-Although this is not excluded and we have argued for at least a small number of PBHs in this mass range, there is currently no evidence that they contain {\it all} the dark matter.
+Other PBH advocates have claimed that this is precluded and favour a scenario in which the dark matter comprises PBHs in the planetary mass range.
+Although this alternative scenario is certainly not excluded, our justification for emphasising our own favoured scenario is that there is currently no {\it positive} evidence for it.

 As regards the GW events, we have argued that the black holes which dominate the LIGO/Virgo/ KAGRA detections can only provide a small fraction of the dark matter but this is expected if PBHs have an extended mass function since the GW events inevitably peak at a higher mass than the density.
 The {\it natural} proximity of the PBH and stellar masses might be regarded as unfortunate from the perspective of distinguishing between astrophysical and primordial sources.
 However, other characteristics (such as spin) may remove this degeneracy.
-In any case, it seems most likely that one has a combination of the two, striking evidence for at least some primordial component coming from observations of black holes in the two mass gaps in which stellar remnants are not expected.
+In any case, it seems most likely that one has a combination of the two, with evidence for at least some primordial component coming from observations of black holes in the two mass gaps in which stellar remnants are not expected.